-- if e is a flow edge from FlowWorkList then - if ExecutableFlag(e)=false then - ExecutableFlag(e) = true - Perform Visit- φ for all φ -nodes at destination node. - on the destination node, if only one incoming flow-edges is executable then this this is the first visit to the node - If first visit Perform VisitExpression at the destination node - if the dest node contains one outgoing CFGedge then add the edge to FlowWorkList
+- if e is a flow edge from FlowWorkList then - if ExecutableFlag(e)=false then - ExecutableFlag(e) = true - Say $e = a \rightarrow b$ - Perform Visit- $\phi$ for all $\phi$ -nodes at destination node. - on the destination node, if only one incoming flow-edges is executable then this this is the first visit to the node - If first visit then Perform v = VisitInst(b) destination node - if the dest node contains one outgoing CFG-edge then add the edge to FlowWorkList - If the dest node contains two outgoing edges then add one / two of them depending on constant value of v.